The Troubles in Ulster (1920–1922): Spring and summer 1921

+Partition of Ireland

 The Government of Ireland Act came into force on 3 May 1921, thus partitioning Ireland under British law.
 Elections for the Northern and Southern parliaments were held on 24 May.
-Unionists won most seats in Northern Ireland, while republicans treated it as an election for the Dáil.
+Unionists won most of the seats in Northern Ireland, while republicans treated it as an election for the Dáil.
 The Northern Ireland parliament first met on 7 June and formed a devolved government, headed by Unionist Party leader James Craig.
 Irish nationalist and republican members refused to attend.
 The following day, the IRA ambushed a USC patrol at Carrogs, near Newry.
 In reprisal, the Special Constables went to the nearest Catholic home and fatally shot two civilian men.
 The IRA then fired on the USC men from a nearby hill, killing one.

-On 10 June, the IRA shot three RIC officers on Belfast's Falls Road, fatally wounding Constable James Glover.
-He had been targeted because the IRA suspected him of being part of a group of police involved in the sectarian killings of Catholics.
-This attack sparked violence by Loyalists.
-Belfast suffered three days of sectarian rioting and shooting incidents, during which at least 14 people were killed; including three Catholics taken from their homes and killed by uniformed police.
-About 150 Catholic families were forced out of their homes.
+Opening of the Northern Parliament

-King George V addressed the ceremonial opening of the Northern parliament on 22 June, in which he called for "all Irishmen to pause, to stretch out the hand of forbearance and conciliation".
-The next day, a train carrying the king's military escort, the 10th Royal Hussars, was derailed by an IRA bomb at Adavoyle, County Armagh.
-Five soldiers and a train guard were killed in the derailment, as were fifty horses.
-Patrick McAteer, a local farm worker, was fatally wounded on the same day roughly half a mile from the ambush site by soldiers when he failed to halt when challenged.
+King George V addressed the ceremonial opening of the Northern Parliament on 22 June 1921.
+He called for "all Irishmen to pause, to stretch out the hand of forbearance and conciliation".
+On 24 June, a train carrying the king's military escort, the 10th Royal Hussars, was derailed by an IRA bomb at Adavoyle, County Armagh.
+Five soldiers and a train guard were killed in the derailment and two railway workers were seriously injured.
+Forty horses were killed, many of them had recently returned from World War I. Patrick McAteer, a local farm worker, was fatally wounded on the same day roughly half a mile from the ambush site by soldiers when he failed to halt when challenged.
 On 6 July, disguised Special Constables raided homes at Altnaveigh, County Armagh, and summarily killed four Catholic civilian men.